Pinktail chalceus: Diet and behavior

 The pinktail chalceus is a fast-moving and active fish that stays near the river's surface.
 It tends to cluster together in schools.
 Its diet generally consists of small invertebrates; when searching for food, it may leap out of the water to target a bug above the surface.

 It is notably skittish.
 This is a trait it shares with the yellowfin chalceus.

 In aquaria

 The pinktail chalceus is moderately popular in the aquarium trade, though it requires a larger aquarium than many prospective keepers have access to (55 gallons or above).
 It has enough of a reputation for jumping out of its tank (like its behavior in the wild) that sellers regularly warn buyers about it.
 This is more likely to happen if the pinktail is startled and does not have anyplace to take cover, such as plants or driftwood hideaways.

 Aquarists with adequate space to keep pinktails are advised to have a shoal larger than 6 to 8 specimens; anything lower, and squabbling is likely to happen.
 Because they are a fast and active species, the tank they live in doesn't need extraneous decor, but offering cover for them to hide in may make them more relaxed.

-In popular culture

-The pinktail chalceus is featured in the scuba diving video game Endless Ocean 2 as one of several fish inhabiting the game's Cortica River area (a fictitious tributary of the Amazon River, with a confluence at longitude 53° west).
-This is one of very few instances of a chalceus being depicted in a video game.